Parallel Sessions

 Chair: Bill Doley, DOLEY Consulting LLC

-Organized by Bill Doley
+Organized by Bill Doley, DOLEY Consulting LLC

 Safe(r) Innovation Approaches – Non-regulatory approaches fostering safety in innovation

-Dr. Marco Gielkens, RIVM
+Chairs: Andrew Roberts, AFSI & Dr. Marco Gielkens, RIVM

 Organized by Andrew Roberts, AFSI (Agriculture and Food Systems Institute)